Nottinghamshire Schools Portal

 Flu vaccines are safe and your best protection against serious illness.

-The County Council is again providing free flu vaccines for eligible frontline staff to protect them, their friends and family, and the people they care for.
-Eligible staff are those who have regular face-to-face contact with at-risk groups such as vulnerable older people, and adults or children with disabilities or certain medical conditions
+The county council is again providing free flu vaccines for eligible frontline staff to protect them, their friends and family, and the people they care for.
+Eligible staff are those who have regular face-to-face contact with at-risk groups such as vulnerable older people, and adults or children with disabilities or certain medical conditions.

 Flu is a viral illness that can be unpleasant but, in otherwise healthy people, it will usually clear up on its own within a week or two.
 For people in at-risk groups, such as older people or those with an underlying health condition, flu can be a serious disease and can be fatal.